valentina-b/book-my-wedding-wish/README.md

 Guest features:

-1. **Submit username** - a feature that let's the user register to the wishlist with their name.
+1. **Submit username** - a feature that lets the user register to the wishlist with their name.
 An important step to be able to reserve the presents.
 1. **Book a present** - a feature that allows registered guests to reserve the presents.
 1. **Unbook a present** - allows registered guests to unbook the presents they have previously reserved.